jasontellez/Quiz03/README.md

     def infNorm(vector):

       """
       A function that iterates through each element in a list and determines the absolute value of the elements.
-By an if-statement, the code then finds the element with the greatest absolute value and returns that element's absolute value.
+Then, by the if-statement, the value of "norm" is replace by the greatest absolute value of each of the element.
       """

       norm = 0  #empty value for storing norm